It’s All About Balance – Part 2 of the Sacred Feminine Series

-The second part of four articles on the Sacred Feminine.
+The second part of to the Sacred Feminine Series.
 This one – It’s All About Balance – looks at balancing the male and female aspects of ourselves.

 By Swami Karma Karuna

 The Tantric view of creation is that there are two forces called Shiva and Shakti, representing the male and female aspects of creation, which exist within each and every person.
 Shiva, also called Purusha, is the masculine force and is pure ‘consciousness’.
 Shake, or Prakrit, is the feminine force that is pure ‘energy’.
 They cannot exist without the other and both are within each of us.

 This duality is also described in the word Ha Tha Yoga.
 Originally Hatha Yoga was not just twisting yourself into knots and standing on your head, but signifies the two great forces within every human being.
 The purpose is to balance these forces and awaken a third force, the spiritual energy or Kundalini Shakti.

 The Ha represents the sun energy flow or Pingala Nadi – active, hot, logical and external in nature, related to the sympathetic (fight and flight) nervous system.
 The Tha signifies the moon energy – internal, cool, creative, intuitive and connected to the para-sympathetic (relax and digest) nervous system.

 This duality is seen in the Yin and the Yang of Chinese philosophy, the two poles of a battery that make our car drive and our flashlight work.
 The positive and negative, winter and summer, day and night, sun and moon, hot and cold are a part of everyday experience.
 It is expressed in the way we think through the left and right brain, which have predominate expressions considered more masculine or feminine.